Onit Documentation

 Select Users.

-Using the dropdown at the top of the page, add users to the group.
+Add users to the group using the dropdown at the top of the page.

 3. Browse to an App and Assign the Group to it

-Lastly, you'll need to assign the group to the App whose Records you want the users in the User Group to have access to.
-Jump over to this App’s Advanced Designer page.
+Lastly, you'll need to assign the group to the App whose Records you want the users in the User Group to access.
+To do this, go to this App’s Advanced Designer page.

 From the left-hand pane, select the User Groups node.